3 Series

 The Cauchy Criterion

-The starting point for general series convergence uses Cauchy completeness.
+The starting point for our general series tests uses Cauchy completeness.

 1